yaegaki/unity-http-server/README.md

 A lightweight HTTP server optimized for serving Unity Web builds.
 Automatically configures proper MIME types and headers required for Web builds.

+> **⚠️ Development Use Only**
+> This server is intended for development and testing environments only.
+Production use is not recommended.

 ## Features

 - 🎮 Optimized specifically for Unity Web builds